 The breach, recently reported by Forbes and confirmed by researchers at Cybernews, involves 30 distinct datasets.
 Each dataset contains millions to billions of records, making the scale of the leak unprecedented.
 Unlike past breaches that involved outdated or recycled information, the majority of these credentials are newly leaked and still active, making them extremely valuable to cybercriminals.

 Cybernews researchers suspect the breach was enabled by infostealer malware, malicious software designed to secretly collect and transmit sensitive data from infected devices.
-However, the exact number of users affected remains unknown due to the complexity and volume of the exposed information.
+However, the exact number of users affected remains unknown.